Skip to main content Scroll Top

 A woman performing her online job from home

-Remote Woman – curated female-friendly jobs from some of the most well-known companies in the world, like Netflix, WordPress and the New York Times.
+Remote Woman – Curated female-friendly remote jobs from well-known companies including Netflix, WordPress, and the New York Times.
+A great resource specifically for women looking to break into remote work.

-No Desk – 100s of companies from all around the world use No Desk to advertise their open positions.
-You can also sign up to their newsletter to get specific job offers sent directly to your email inbox.
+No Desk – Hundreds of companies from around the world advertise open positions here.
+Sign up for their newsletter to get relevant job offers sent directly to your inbox.

-Daily Remote – one of the few platforms featuring seasonal online jobs.
-It also has a newsletter available with interview tips and jobs suitable to your skillset.
+Daily Remote – One of the few platforms that features seasonal remote jobs alongside permanent positions.
+Includes a newsletter with interview tips and curated job matches based on your skillset.

 A person interviewing for an online job

-Remotive – vetted tech companies post their job listings here.
-It offers a wide range of fields: legal, financial, HR, IT, customer service, etc..
+Remotive – Vetted tech companies post their listings here across a wide range of fields including legal, financial, HR, IT, and customer service.
+Strong option for anyone with a tech-adjacent background.

 things to keep in mind